redhat-cip/edeploy/docs/AHC.rst

 - IP=eth1:192.168.1.1/24,other:none
 - IP=all:none

-By default, all intefaces make DHCP requests with 'IP=all:dhcp'
+By default, all interfaces make DHCP requests like with 'IP=all:dhcp'

 Configuration of server side
 ----------------------------